 The emerging impact of the elderly on the health care system has created a need for health care providers who understand the unique needs of the elderly.
 As drug therapy remains the primary therapeutic option for chronic disease, the demand for prescription drugs will continue to rise.
 There is a demand for pharmacists who are equipped to meet the pharmaceutical care needs of this population.
-Geriatric pharmacy is becoming increasingly recognized as a specialty.
-Pharmacists with expertise in gerontology and geriatrics are in an excellent position to play a leading role in health policy and direct patient care.
+Geriatric pharmacy is recognized as a specialty, with board certification through the Commission for Certification in Geriatric Pharmacy.
 The Pharm.D./M.S., Gerontology program will provide extensive education and training in the unique health care needs of older adults.
 It will allow student pharmacists with a career interest in geriatrics or gerontology to work with health care planning or delivery organizations to develop and implement progressive pharmaceutical care programs for the elderly.

-Application and Admissions Requirements Students applying for the dual degree program must meet the respective admission requirements for each program.
-This includes having completed a baccalaureate degree from an accredited college or university with a minimum G.P.A. of 3.0 and a minimum GRE score of 1000.
+Application and Admissions Requirements

+Students who intend to pursue the dual Pharm.D./MSG degree must be accepted by both programs.
+This includes having completed a baccalaureate degree from an accredited college or university with a minimum G.P.A. of 3.0 and a minimum equivalent GRE score of 1000.
 Students will not be given special consideration for admission to either program because they are applying for the dual degree.
 Students may apply to the dual Pharm.D./M.S. degree program in two ways.
-First, they may apply at the time they submit their Pharm.D. application by concurrently submitting applications to both programs.
+First, they may apply at the time they submit their Pharm.D.

+application by concurrently submitting applications to both programs.
 Students, who elect this approach, must identify themselves on both applications as potential dual degree students.
-Students who are admitted to both programs will be offered admission to the Pharm.D. and will be offered admission to the dual degree program contingent on passing all courses in their first year of the Pharm.D. with a minimum 3.0 G.P.A.
-Students who are accepted by only one program may choose to attend that program, but will not be eligible for the dual degree.
+Students who are admitted to both programs will be offered admission to the Pharm.D. and will be offered admission to the dual degree program.
 Second, students can apply to the dual degree by submitting an application to the M.S. in Gerontology program during their first year of enrollment in the Pharm.D. prior to the M.S., Gerontology published application deadline.
-Students, who elect this approach, must apply through the School of Pharmacy.
+Students, who elect this approach. must apply through the School of Pharmacy.
 Students admitted to the M.S. program using this approach will be offered admission to the dual degree contingent on passing all courses in their first year of the Pharm.D. with a minimum 3.0 G.P.A.
 Students accepted to the dual degree program must maintain a minimum 3.0 G.P.A. in their gerontology and Pharm.D. courses.